Approximate joint measurement of qubit observables through an Arthur-Kelly type model: Approximate Joint measurement in orthogonal directions

 We have chosen the initial states to be even in $q_1$ , $q_2$.
-Now as fourier transform of a purely real even function is a purely real even function and that of a purely imaginary odd function is a purely real odd function we have $f^0$ odd in $p_1$ and even in $p_2 $, $g^0 $the other way around and $e^0$ even in both.Also, each of them is real.
+Now as Fourier transform of a real even function is a real even function and that of an imaginary odd function is a real odd function we have $f^0$ odd in $p_1$ and even in $p_2 $, $g^0 $the other way around and $e^0$ even in both.
+Also, each of them is real.
 Thus, the $\sigma_z$ term in (\ref{probability}) vanishes.
 Henceforth in this paper we refer to these properties of $e^0$, $f^0$ and $g^0$ as ``parity properties''.

 We have for the probability of outcome (+,+) from equation (\ref{probability}),

 One also of course has to satisfy,